Mg4145/website-update-checker/README.md

 ## to implement

-- argparse in order to catch url directly
-- possibility to take multiple urls in args [list]
 - make a specific outfile for the user?
 - implement a last_change_only option (w/ argparse) that record only if the last md5 /sha256 is different